 Substitute spices or salt alternatives for salt.
 Duggan recommends herb-based salt alternative Herbamare, while One Medical health coach Kareen Patterson likes Mrs. Dash.
 Casey recommends Trader Joe’s 21 Seasoning Salute, a combination of spices and herbs.

 Gradually taper the amount of added salt you use, and eat real food.
-There is some evidence that supports that a move toward a whole-foods based diet and away from highly processed foods helps acclimate the palate to less salty fare.
+There is some evidence that supports that a move toward a whole-foods based diet and away from highly processed foods helps acclimate the palette to less salty fare.

 To Overcome Your Fat Cravings